aguoietf/ietf-ccamp-optical2cloud-problem-statement/draft-liu-ccamp-optical2cloud-problem-statement-02.md

    To improve the performance and flexibility of aggregated networks, Optical Transport Network (OTN) technology is introduced to complement the IP/Ethernet-based aggregation networks to enable full-fiber connections.
-This scenario is described in the Fifth Generation Fixed Network Architecture by the ETSI F5G ISG [].
+This scenario is described in the Fifth Generation Fixed Network Architecture by the ETSI F5G ISG {{ETSI.GR.F5G.001}}.
 OTN can be used to provide high quality carrier services in addition to the traditional MPLS VPN services.
 OTN provides Time Division Multiplexing (TDM) based connections with no queueing or scheduling needed, with an access bandwidth granularity of 1.25Gbps, i.e., ODU0 (Optical Data Unit 0) and above.
 This bandwidth granularity is typically more than what a single application would demand, therefore, user traffic usually needs to be aggregated before being carried forward through the network.
-However, advanced OTN technologies developed in ITU-T work items have aimed to enhance OTN to support services of smaller granularity with the introduction of the Optical Service Unit (OSU).
+However, advanced OTN technologies developed in ITU-T work items have aimed to enhance OTN to support services of smaller granularity with the introduction of the Optical Service Unit (OSU) {{ITU-T.SG15.Q11/15.WI.G.osu}}.
 These enhancements make OTN an even more suitable solution for bearing cloud traffic with high quality and bandwidth granularity close to what an IP/Ethernet-based network could offer.